Eugenio vs. Drilon

 Arguments of the Petitioners

-- The Executive Secretary exceeded his jurisdiction in ordering the refund of payments on Lot 12 when only Lot 13 was the subject of the complaint filed by the private respondent.
+- Jurisdictional Error: Petitioner contended that the Executive Secretary exceeded his jurisdiction by ordering a refund for payments on Lot 12, which (according to petitioner) was not the subject of the original complaint.

 Arguments of the Respondents